LifeEmu/SimU8/readme.md

 	- `void updateDisp(void)`: Same as above

 ## Notes
-- **MMU functions** that interfaces with U8 memory **are rewritten to return data in registers.** (That didn't give a speed boost though)
-- **ALU operations are split into smaller functions** now.
-It used to be a big function that does different jobs based on the value of the 3rd parameter.
-Splitting it helps eliminating a `switch` statement and saves resources for passing a constant.
 - **`coreDispRegs` is no longer a part of the emulator core.** That helps me eliminate the dependency on `stdio.h` for `core.c`.
-- Current implementation of **MMU functions does not support watchpoints.** All the reads & writes are well-encapsulated into MMU functions, which is good on its own, but my implementation doesn't support hooking yet, which means there is no way to know where in the emulated memory space the user has accessed without checking manually everytime an MMU function is called.
+- **MMU functions does not support watchpoints.** All the reads & writes are well-encapsulated into MMU functions, which is good on its own, but my implementation doesn't support hooking yet, which means there is no way to know where in the emulated memory space the user has accessed without checking manually everytime an MMU function is called.
-- Current implementation of **core functions are inefficient.** Despite being written in pure C, the emulator runs at around 1/10 of instructions compared with real hardware, which is unbearable.
+- **Core functions are inefficient.** Despite being written in pure C, IPC of this emulator is 1/10 of real hardware, which is unbearable.
 Aside from the problem with the MMU functions, the core is far from perfection.
-My thought is to use lookup tables of function pointers & attributes for instruction implementations, to boost the execution speed & simplify the coding.
 - **LCD shouldn't be a part of the core emulator**.
 It will eventually be removed.
 - **There is no way to save/load core states yet**.
-I might take a more OOP-ish approach that stores the states of the core in a struct.
+I might take a more OOP-ish approach that stores the states of the core in a `struct`.
+- **MMU does not support non-linear memory mapping**.
+It cannot emulate anything that maps code segment `n` to data segment that doesn't equal to `n`, meaning that the emulator supports ES+ only.
+(No, CWI/CWII ROMs wouldn't boot on it)
+- **This is becoming a bloatware**.
+I wrote this for porting to TI-Z80 calculators, but I'm adding too many features to the to-do list.

 ## Special Thanks
 - [Fraserbc](https://github.com/Fraserbc)
 	- He has been helping me understand nX-U8/100 architecture
-	- I used [his emulator(check it out!)](https://github.com/Fraserbc/u8_emu) as the reference implementation
+	- I'm using [his emulator(check it out!)](https://github.com/Fraserbc/u8_emu) as the reference implementation
 - [gamingwithevets](https://github.com/gamingwithevets)
 	- He reported a lot of bugs
 	- He made [a graphical frontend for SimU8](https://github.com/gamingwithevets/simu8-frontend)